-In 2020, Oranjwoud Festival introduced the Oranjewoud Label.
-This refers to distinctive artistic projects in which the festival acts as commissioner or otherwise occupies a key position, but which subsequently manifest themselves elsewhere.
-Meanwhile, the festival can boast close involvement in a few eye-catching initiatives, including the composer project Toonzetters for which the festival received the New Geneco Fair Practice Award 2022 won.
+In 2020, Oranjewoud Festival introduced the Oranjewoud Label: a collection of distinctive artistic projects for which the festival acts as commissioner or otherwise plays a key role, and which subsequently continue to develop and be presented beyond the festival itself.
+Since then, the festival has become closely associated with several high-profile initiatives, including the composers’ project Toonzetters, for which it received the Nieuw Geneco Fair Practice Award 2022.

-What do today's twenty-somethings sound like?
-Toonzetters is a kaleidoscopic concert of twenty young Dutch composers.
-Different styles and characters, from neo-romantic percussion to piano sound sculptures and jazzy electronics, pass by in rapid succession.
-For an hour, a vivid portrait of music anno now unfolds, brought to you by four outstanding musicians with hypnotic film footage by Bowie Verschuuren and directorial advice by Jos van Kan.
-An album was released in 2023 by 7 Mountain Records.
+What do today’s twenty-something composers sound like?
+Toonzetters is a kaleidoscopic concert featuring the work of twenty young Dutch composers.
+A wide range of styles and musical personalities unfolds in rapid succession, from neo-romantic percussion pieces and piano sound sculptures to jazz-infused electronics.
+Over the course of an hour, a vivid portrait of contemporary music emerges, performed by four outstanding musicians and accompanied by hypnotic film imagery by Bowie Verschuuren and dramaturgical guidance from Jos van Kan.
+In 2023, an album of the project was released by 7 Mountain Records.

-Toonzetters is a project by composer Primo Ish-Hurwitz, produced by Oranjewoud Festival in collaboration with Stichting Pelgrimsjaren, November Music and Festival Dag in de Branding.
+Toonzetters is an initiative by composer Primo Ish-Hurwitz, produced by Oranjewoud Festival in collaboration with Stichting Pelgrimsjaren, November Music, and Festival Dag in de Branding.

 THE CALL OF THE SEMANTRON

-A site work commissioned by the Greek composer Aspasia Nasopoulou to be written by Oranjewoud Festival for the Grand Canal south of Museum Belvédère.
-A semantron is a percussion instrument consisting of wooden panels struck by Greek Orthodox priests as bells are struck within Christian tradition.
-The other instrumentation consists of a saxophone quartet and percussion.
+A site-specific work commissioned by Oranjewoud Festival from Greek composer Aspasia Nasopoulou, conceived for the Grand Canal south of Museum Belvédère.
+The piece centers on the semantron, a percussion instrument consisting of wooden panels struck by Greek Orthodox priests in a manner comparable to the ringing of church bells within the Christian tradition.
+The remaining ensemble comprises a saxophone quartet and percussion, creating a unique dialogue between ancient ritual sound and contemporary musical expression.

 ALL EYES ARE ON YOU